On a long range segregation model: Classification of singular points and Lipschitz regularity in dimension 2

 \subsection{Properties of singular points}

-We start by proving two lemmas that will allow to estimate the growth of the solutions near the singular points.
-The first lemma claims that positive functions which are superharmonic (subharmonic) in a cone and vanish on its boundary, have at least (at most) H\"older growth away from the boundary of the cone far from the vertex.
+We start by proving three lemmas that will allow to estimate the growth of the solutions near the singular points.
+The first lemma claims that positive functions which are superharmonic (subharmonic) in a cone and vanish on its boundary, have at least (at most) linear growth away from the boundary of the cone far from the vertex, with a slope that degenerate in a H\"older fashion approaching the vertex.
 The power just depends on the opening of the cone.
-The second lemma generalizes this estimate to domains with boundary that is a set of finite perimeter.
+The second and third lemmas generalize these estimates to domains which are sets of points at $\rho$-distance greater than 1 from a closed bounded set.
 Then we prove that the set of singularities is a set of isolated points and we give a characterization.
-Since $\p S_i$ are sets of finite perimeter, the reduced boundary, $\p^*S_i$, is the set of points whose blow-ups converge to half-planes and the essential boundary, $\p_* S_i$, are all points except points of Lebesgue density zero and one.
+For the set $ S_i$ which has finite perimeter, we denote by $\p^*S_i$ the reduced boundary, that is the set of points whose blow-ups converge to half-planes and the essential boundary, $\p_* S_i$, are all points except points of Lebesgue density zero and one.
 Moreover, $\mathcal{H}^{1} (\p_* S_i \setminus \p^*S_i)=0$.
 For more details see \cite{ambrosio_functions_2000, evans_measure_2015}.

-As before we will use the notation $\frac{\partial u}{\partial \nu}$ in a weak sense, i.e., for the limit of the derivative along the normal direction when you approach from the interior. \begin{lem} Let $v$ be a nonnegative Lipschitz function defined on $B_1\subset \real^n$, with $v$ smooth on $S = \{v>0\}$.
+\begin{lem} Let $v$ be a nonnegative Lipschitz function defined on $B_1\subset \real^n$, such that $\Delta v$ is locally a Radon measure on $B_1$ and such that $v$ smooth on $S = \{v>0\}$.
 Assume that $S$ is a set of finite perimeter.
 Then, for every smooth $\phi $ with compact support contained in $B_1$

 where $\nu_{S}$ is the measure-theoretic outward unit normal and $\p^*S$ is the reduced boundary. \end{lem} \begin{proof} As a distribution and integrating by parts